v0lt13/EditorAttributesDocs/docs/source/Attributes/ButtonAttributes/selectionbuttons.rst

 ==========================

 .. warning::
-	This attribute has been deprecated in **Unity 6** and above, use EnumButtons instead
+	This attribute has been deprecated in **Unity 6** and above, use the *EnumButtons Attribute* instead

 Attribute to display a bunch of values in toggleble buttons.